Raisenne Dough Riser thinks outside the (proofing) box.

 It’s easier to use, easier to store and a fraction of thecost of a traditional proofing box.

 Focus on the artistry - we’ll take care of the science.

 Baking can be tricky, especially when working with dough that needs to be leavened.
-Proofing dough – or letting the yeast or other leavening agent make it rise – is critical to the final taste and texture of baked goods.
+Proofing dough – or letting the yeast or other leavening agent like sourdough starter make it rise – is critical to the final taste and texture of baked goods.
 If the temperature, moisture and other variables aren’t just right, however, the end result can be less than satisfactory.